 Blencoe Falls, Girringun National Park

-This park features the stunning Blencoe Falls, where Blencoe Creek plunges 90 metres into a pool before cascading a further 230 metres to the bottom of Blencoe Gorge before joining the Herbert River in the spectacular Herbert River Gorge.
+Discover stunning Blencoe Falls, in Girringun National Park, where Blencoe Creek plunges 90 metres into a pool before cascading a further 230 metres to the bottom of Blencoe Gorge then joins the Herbert River in the spectacular Herbert River Gorge.

 Set up camp and enjoy the short walks and lookouts around Blencoe Falls.
-The gateway to the Wet Tropics Great Walk also starts here, with 110 kilometres of tracks including short and overnight walks.
+The gateway to the Wet Tropics Great Walk also starts here, with a network of 110 kilometres of tracks offering short walks and overnight walks.

 Blencoe Falls is remote and visitors must be self-sufficient.
 Take adequate communication equipment and be careful around cliffs, steep slopes and rock faces along the tracks and at the lookout.

 Image credits: Copyright Queensland Government, Photographer Kerry Trapnell

 Does not cater for people with access needs.